AreaLayer/FireBolt/doc/run.md

 **8. Monitor and Debug:**
 You can monitor your app's output and debug it using the developer tools provided by your chosen framework or by using browser developer tools if your app runs in a WebView.

-Please note that the specific steps may vary depending on the framework you're using and any additional requirements of your app.
-Running JavaScript apps on iOS involves several components working together, so be prepared to troubleshoot and refer to the documentation for the framework you're using for more specific guidance.

-Certainly, here's a guide for running your Progressive Web App (PWA) in development mode:

 ## Run PWA (Dev Mode)